 How to Get Around London: A Guide to the London Public Transport System

 Our family spent several months living in London without a car and also several months living outside the city, and we have also been back to visit several times.
 Using London public transport is one of our favorite things to do in London and I think it’s actually part of the fun of this city and what makes it so special.
+While the London transport system is as extensive as the human nervous system, it can also be simplified and easy to use.

+Since it’s such a huge city, getting around London can consume a good portion of your trip, but I’m going to share some tips that will help you to understand your options and make the most of your time.
 Sometimes transportation in big cities can be kind of a drag, but in this city, it’s all so iconic, clean and easy that it makes getting around London part of your true experience.
-Here are some tips to help make getting around London go smoothly.
+Here are some tips to help make getting around London life go smoothly.

 How to Get Around London: The London Public Transport Zones

 London is conveniently…or maybe just confusingly…divided into 9 different zones that determine your fare on most public transport.
 The zones are circular with 1 in the center and 9 being the outer circle.
 Zones 1 and 2 are contained in central London.
-In the London public transit system, the fare generally gets more expensive the more zones you cross.
+In the London transportation system, the fare generally gets more expensive the more zones you cross.

 You can see the numbered circular zones in white and gray.